About the college

 Lunch is available in college during term and the vacation, except for short periods at Christmas and Easter, and a few weeks in August.
 There is a Hall Night every week during term when a three-course evening meal is served to college members and their guests.

-The college has a full termly calendar of special dinners including eight formal Guest Nights, a Junior Members’ Night and a Wine Tasting session.
+The college has a full termly calendar of special dinners including formal Guest Nights, a Junior Members’ Night, Wine Tasting sessions and much more.
 One highlight of the St Cross social calendar is the Feast offered each term.

 Library and IT services

-The new West Wing at St Cross College offers a brand new lecture theatre, several seminar rooms, a large new library and a café.
+The new West Wing at St Cross College offers a brand new lecture theatre, several seminar rooms, and a large library.

 St Cross College has a general library, including works by fellows and members of the college.